 - Central management will be you at the center of your business

-- Investors are the key resources for financial and decision making support.
+- Investors are critical resources for financial and decision-making support.

 Key activities include the creation of a digital platform for all your taxi ride bookings that your consumers can book through your app and web portals.
 Further, other important activities are:

 - Creation of a technical structure through the technology stack.